-Transcription: Transcription- Definition, promoter- concept and strength of promoter, RNA Polymerase and the transcription unit.Post-transcriptional processing- Split genes, concept of introns and exons, RNA splicing, concept of alternative splicing, polyadenylation and capping, RNA interference: si RNA, miRNA and its significance.
-Transcriptional regulation at initiation with example from lac operons.
+Transcription: Transcription- Definition, promoter- concept and strength of promoter, RNAPolymerase and the transcription unit.Post-transcriptional processing- Split genes, concept of introns and exons, RNA splicing, concept of alternative splicing, polyadenylation and capping, Transcriptional regulation at initiation with example from lac operons.

-Translation: Gene-Protein relationship: One gene one enzyme and one gene- one polypeptide concept, colinearity of genes and proteins.
-Genetic code-features, Wobble hypothesis.
-Translational machinery, Charging of tRNA, aminoacyl tRNA synthetases, Mechanisms of initiation, elongation and termination of polypeptides in both prokaryotes and eukaryotes.
+Translation: Gene-Protein relationship: One gene one enzyme and one gene- one polypeptide colinearity and proteins.
+Genetic concept, of genes codefeatures, Wobblehypothesis.
+Translational machinery, Charging of tRNA, aminoacyltRNAsynthetases, Mechanisms of initiation, elongation and termination of polypeptides in both prokaryotes and eukaryotes.